michael-reichenauer/gmd/README.md

 [https://github.com/michael-reichenauer/gmd/blob/main/gmd/doc/help.md](https://github.com/michael-reichenauer/gmd/blob/main/gmd/doc/help.md)

 ## Install
-Download some version of `gmd_linux`, `gmd_windows` or `gmd_osx` and the run `> gmd --update` to get the latest version.
+Download either `gmd_linux`, `gmd_windows` or `gmd_osx` from [releases](https://github.com/michael-reichenauer/gmd/releases).
 For Windows it is easiest to just download the installer and run it.
 If you have gmd in a user folder, you do not need `sudo` to update.
 Gmd can automatically check for new versions and in the menu notify and offer option to upgrade.

 #### Linux
 `> curl -sS -L --create-dirs -o ~/gmd/gmd "https://github.com/michael-reichenauer/gmd/releases/latest/download/gmd_linux" && chmod +x ~/gmd/gmd`